Zero-Shot Image Classification Using Coupled Dictionary Embedding: Introduction

-Humans have this remarkable ability to learn enormous numbers of classes from little data.
-As an example, consider the classification of animal images.
+A primary approach to reduce dependence on large annotated datasets is to benefit from secondary domains of information~\cite{rostami2021transfer}.
+Domain adaptation~\cite{pan2011domain,pinheiro2018unsupervised,saito2018maximum,rostami2020sequential,stan2021unsupervised} and zero-shot learning (ZSL)~\cite{palatucci2009zero,socher2013zero,norouzi2013zero,lampertattribute,zhang2015zero,long2018zeroo,lu2018attribute} are two primary learning settings to benefit from auxiliary domains to relax data annotation.
+Most works within domain adaptation use the strong assumption that the two domains are homogeneous and also share the same set of classes.
+It is assumed that we have fully annotated data in one of the domains and in the second domain only unannotated data is accessible.
+The goal would be to train a classifier for the unannotated domain by traninferring knowledge from the annotated domain~\cite{rostami2019sar,rostami2021CL}.
+In contrast, zero-shot learning considers learning unseen classes in a single domain, usually visual data, by coupling it with an auxiliary domain, usually natural language information, using a number of seen classes for which we have bi-view annotations for both domains.
+We focus on ZSL in this work.
+ZSL is inspired by the ability of humans to recognize new visual classes using their semantic descriptions.
+Humans remarkably are extremely good at learning enormous numbers of classes from little data using descriptions in natural language.
+Consider the problem of classifying animal images.
 It is estimated that as many as one million different species of animals have been identified, with as many as ten thousand new species being discovered annually.
 This classification problem is a case when ZSL can be extremely helpful.
-Most people probably have not seen an image of a `tardigrade', nor heard of this species, but we can intuitively demonstrate the potential of ZSL for this class.
-Consider the following sentence from Wikipedia: ``Tardigrades (also known as water bears or moss piglets) are water-dwelling, eight-legged, segmented micro animals.''
-Given this textual description, most humans can easily identify the creature in Figure~\ref{fig:tardigrade} (Left) as a Tardigrade, even though they may have never seen one before.
-Humans can easily perform this ZSL task by: 1) identifying the semantic features that describe the class {\it Tardigrade} as `bear-like', `piglet-like', `water-dwelling', `eight-legged', `segmented', and `microscopic animal', 2) parsing the image into its visual attributes (see Figure~\ref{fig:tardigrade}), and 3) matching the parsed visual features to the parsed textual information
+Most people probably have not seen an image of a `tardigrade', nor heard of this species.
+If you have not heard of this animal specie, we can intuitively demonstrate how ZSL can be possible for this class.
+Consider the following sentence from Wikipedia: ``Tardigrades'' (also known as water bears or moss piglets) are water-dwelling, eight-legged, segmented micro animals.''
+Given this textual description, most humans can easily identify the creature in Figure~\ref{fig:tardigrade} (a) (left) as a Tardigrade, even though they may have never seen one before.
+Humans can easily perform this ZSL task by: 1) identifying the semantic features that describe the class {\it Tardigrade} as `bear-like', `piglet-like', `water-dwelling', `eight-legged', `segmented', and `microscopic animal', 2) parsing the image into its visual attributes (see Figure~\ref{fig:tardigrade} (a)), and 3) matching the parsed visual features to the parsed textual information.
+In other words, humans can transfer knowledge from the domain of natural language to solve problems in the vision domain.